Have Uninsured and Underinsured Motorist Coverage

 How Do I Insure a Leased Vehicle or a Vehicle with a Loan?

 If you’re in a lease or considering a leased vehicle, remember that the lease contract will require you to carry a specific minimum coverage on your auto insurance.
 Most require that you maintain Bodily Injury Liability and Uninsured/Under-insured Liability of $100,000/$300,000.
 Lease vehicles also limit the maximum deductible on your policy: often $1,000 is the maximum allowed deductible.
 If you take out a loan on a newly purchased car, you won’t have any specific requirements for liability coverage.
 Though you can choose your own liability limits, you will need to have comprehensive and collision insurance as a requirement of the loan.
-GAP coverage, also known as Loan/Lease coverage, provides reimbursement when a total loss occurs to a vehicle and the amount you get from the insurance company is less than the amount you own on the loan.
-GAP coverage pays the difference between the totaled value and loan amount.
-If you put a large amount of cash down on a new purchase or if you use your trade in value to gain equity on your new car, you might be able to go without GAP coverage.
+Gap insurance, sometimes known as Loan/Lease coverage, provides reimbursement when a total loss occurs to a vehicle and the amount you get from the insurance company is less than the amount you own on the loan.
+Gap insurance pays the difference between the totaled value and loan amount.
+If you put a large amount of cash down on a new purchase or if you use your trade in value to gain equity on your new car, you might be able to go without gap coverage.
 Since interest rates are low, many auto dealers offer sign-and-drive, $0 down, or deferred payment deals on new car purchases.
-It’s very important to have GAP coverage in these situations, as the depreciation of a new vehicle in the first year often drops the vehicle’s value faster than you can pay down your loan.
+It’s very important to have gap coverage in these situations, as the depreciation of a new vehicle in the first year often drops the vehicle’s value faster than you can pay down your loan.